nmingotti/Cuis-Smalltalk-SerialPort/README.md

 ```

 * That's it!
-We saw we are able to make our Cuis read and write over the serial line with another computer
+We saw we are able to make Cuis read and write over the serial line with another computer
 running another programming language.

 * Exercise.1.
 Try to communicate with **minicom** instead of Python.